Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 Countries may close their borders or place restrictions on travel in order to mitigate the spread of COVID-19 should there be another outbreak.
 ASA reserves the right to discourage or restrict students’ personal travel outside the host city or country if we feel it is necessary to protect the health and safety of participants, staff, and the local host community.
 Participants will be notified via email of any restrictions on travel with as much advance notice as possible.

-The Department of State advises all U.S. citizens to read the country-specific Travel Advisories for updates on the impact of COVID-19 worldwide.
+The Department of State advises all U.S. citizens to read the Country-Specific Travel Advisories for updates on the impact of COVID-19 worldwide.

 Cancellation Policy